canonical/ubuntu-boards-documentation/how-to/microchip-polarfire-icicle.rst

 #.
 Flash the pre-installed server image to a microSD card or the Icicle Kit on
    board eMMC (see :doc:`/how-to/flash-images`).
-The board uses package :lp-pkg:`u-boot-microchip` as second stage boot loader.
+The board uses package ``u-boot-microchip`` as second stage boot loader.
 It is installed in the partition with label "loader" on the above pre-installed server disk image.
 Ubuntu's U-Boot has been set up to use all U54 cores for Linux.
 If you want to use one or more cores for a real time operating system in